gia-bartlett/Business-Analysis/ch4.md

 Requirements elicitation, analysis and validation
 Requirements documentation and management
 IT systems modelling techniques

+Solution - something developed to deliver measurable business value.
+Solution Statement:
+Recommends the most viable option to meet the needs while also defining initial scope and steps.

 6. **Deliver Changes:**
 Once the business analysts have investigated and analysed the situation, considered the stakeholders and their perspectives, developed options for improvement and defined the requirements to be fulfilled, it is important to consider how the business changes will be delivered and implemented, and the business benefits realised.
 In the main, this work is not solely the responsibility of the business analyst but some tasks, such as providing support to the stakeholders, does fall within our remit.